KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 	:name: android-id-2

 	Here, We'll show how to hand build an Android Studio project that runs a C++ Native Activity.
-	First, we will create a *workspace* folder and in that folder create that ``/Chapter2`` folder, Open Android Studio, select New Project and choose an Empty Activity.
-Set the Name to 'OpenXR Tutorial Chapter 2', the Package name to 'com.simul.OpenXRTutorialChapter2' and save location to that ``/Chapter2`` folder.
-The language can be ignored here as we are using C++, and we can set the Minimum SDK to API 24: Android 7.0(Nougat).
-Complete the set up.
+	First, we will create a *workspace* folder and in that folder create a subdirectory called ``/Chapter2``.
+	Open Android Studio, select New Project and choose an Empty Activity.
+Set the Name to 'OpenXR Tutorial Chapter 2', the Package name to 'org.khronos.openxrtutorialchapter2' and save location to that ``/Chapter2`` folder.
+The language can be ignored here as we are using C++, and we can set the Minimum SDK to API 24: Android 7.0(Nougat) or higher.
+Click "Finish" to complete the set up.

 	.. figure:: android-studio-newproject.png
 		:alt: Android Studio - New Project - Empty Activity.